UC-Davis-molecular-computing/scadnano/README.md

 1. It runs entirely in the browser, with no installation required.
 2. scadnano designs, while they can be edited manually in scadnano, can also be created and edited by a Python scripting library ([documentation here](./docs/)), to help automate tedious tasks.

+A secondary goal related to (2) is that the file format should be easily readable, to help when debugging scripts.

 This document does not assume any familiarity with cadnano, although some parts explain slight differences between cadnano and scadnano for the benefit of those who have used cadnano.